alyson-singleton/alyson-singleton.github.io/02-teaching.md

 ## Mentorship

-* King Center Undergraduate Research mentor for one junior Stanford University undergraduate in the Mordecai Lab of Stanford University (Fall 2023-Summer 2024)
+* *King Center Undergraduate Research* mentor for one junior Stanford University undergraduate in the Mordecai Lab of Stanford University (Fall 2023-Summer 2024)
-* STEM Fellows mentor for one junior Stanford University undergraduate in the Mordecai Lab of Stanford University (Fall 2023-Spring 2024)
+* *STEM Fellows* mentor for one junior Stanford University undergraduate in the Mordecai Lab of Stanford University (Fall 2023-Spring 2024)
-* Biology Summer Undergraduate Research Program mentor for one sophomore Stanford University undergraduate in the Mordecai Lab of Stanford University (Summer 2023)
+* *Biology Summer Undergraduate Research Program (B-SURP)* mentor for one sophomore Stanford University undergraduate in the Mordecai Lab of Stanford University (Summer 2023)
-* NSF Research Experiences for Undergraduates mentor for one Howard University undergraduate in the Mordecai Lab of Stanford University (Summer 2022)
+* *NSF Research Experiences for Undergraduates (REU)* mentor for one Howard University undergraduate in the Mordecai Lab of Stanford University (Summer 2022)